nar-repo/narcan_svi_analysis/README.md

 - `data/` - Raw and processed datasets.
 - `scripts/` - Data preparation and analysis scripts (Python).
-- `outputs/` -  a box plot for visual analysis and a CSV file containing data suitable for various visualizations in PowerBI.
+- `outputs/` -  a plot for visual analysis and a CSV file containing data suitable for various visualizations in PowerBI.
 - `README.md` - Project overview and technical documentation.

 ---